Chart Color Schemes

 Health performance in Condobolin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Condobolin faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Only approximately 47% (~2,987 people) have private health cover, compared to the national average of 55.3%.
+Private health cover is low at approximately 47%, covering around 2987 people, compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis (10.6%) and asthma (10.2%).
-Notably, 63.5% report no medical ailments, slightly higher than Rest of NSW at 62.4%.
-The area has 22.3% (1,417 people) aged 65 and over, lower than the 23.8% in Rest of NSW.
-Health outcomes among seniors present some difficulties despite performing better than the general population in health metrics.
+The most common medical conditions are arthritis (affecting 10.6%) and asthma (10.2%).
+A total of 63.5% of residents claim to be free from medical ailments, slightly higher than the Rest of NSW's 62.4%.
+As of 2021, approximately 22.3%, or 1417 people, are aged 65 and over, lower than the Rest of NSW's 23.8%.
+Despite this, health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health